AussieSeaweed/gameservice/docs/source/index.rst

 Speed
 -----

-Although, GameFrame is entirely written in Python, it should be fast enough for many tasks.
+Although GameFrame is entirely written in Python, it should be fast enough for many tasks.

 =================================  ===================
               Game                  Speed (# games/s)